Dirk-/Asurino-Library/readme.txt

 This is a C++ library for Arduino for controlling the ASURO robot.
-Tested with Arduino IDE v1.6.5.
+Tested with Arduino IDE v1.6.12 on macOS and Windows 7.

 --------------------------------------------------------------------------------
 INSTALLATION